 A visibly upset Doctor prepares to mount his defence.

-The Doctor’s evidence revolves around the intergalactic liner Hyperion III.
+The Doctor’s evidence takes places in the future and revolves around the intergalactic liner Hyperion III.

-Sue: That’s a very nice shape for a spaceship.
+Sue: That’s a nice shape for a spaceship.
 Very curvy.

 Sue: Oh, it’s a Bond girl.
 One of the really famous ones.